Quack117/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+ Relational Databases store tabular data.
+SQL is a language that helps you manage the database.

 - [ ] Why do tables need a `primary key`?

+Primary keys organize new information in chronological order.
+Without primary keys, information would be difficult to find and access. errors could occur.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+you need an extra table in the middle with two foreign keys combined as the primary key.

 ## Minimum Viable Product